MolecularTeam/AugHyE/README.md

 # AugHyE
-Official implementation of "AugHyE: flexible aligned unbound structure augmentation with hybrid encoder for robust protein binding interface prediction"
+Official implementation of "AugHyE: flexible aligned unbound structure augmentation with hybrid encoder for robust protein binding interface prediction."

 **TL;DR:** We propose AugHyE, a novel framework that integrates unbound structure augmentation with a Hybrid Encoder to enhance model robustness by training on diverse unbound structures.

 ## Abstract
 Motivation: Protein binding interface prediction is fundamental to understanding biological processes and accelerating drug discovery.
 Recent deep learning methods have been developed to identify residues involved in protein interactions and have achieved significant performance improvements.
-However, their performance often degrades when applied to unbound structures, since these models are typically trained only on bound- state structures and insufficiently capture the conformational flexibility inherent to unbound structures.
+However, their performance often degrades when applied to unbound structures, since these models are typically trained only on bound-state structures and insufficiently capture the conformational flexibility inherent to unbound structures.

 Results: We propose AugHyE, a novel framework that integrates unbound structure augmentation with a Hybrid Encoder to enhance model robustness by training on diverse unbound structures.
 Our approach leverages a protein language model to directly generate unbound structures from protein sequences and incorporates an alignment network to ensure biophysically plausible relative positioning between the independently generated unbound ligand and receptor structures.
 These aligned augmented unbound structures are combined with native bound structures as a unified bound-unbound dataset, which is used to train the Hybrid Encoder that integrates local geometric features with global structural context.
 Our method, evaluated on the Docking Benchmark 5.5 dataset, achieves state-of-the-art performance across multiple structural scenarios, demonstrating its robustness to diverse protein conformations.